arianahabas/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    An object representation of the html elements of a webpage
 2. What is an event?
+    events are ways that users interact with the page (click, scroll, keyboard etc)
 3. What is an event listener?
+    a function that listens for a specific event (ex: click) and produces a specific outcome
 4. Why would we convert a NodeList into an Array?
+    So you can use array methods such as Array.forEach(), Array.filter().
 5. What is a component?
+    They are reusable pieces of code that can be used to build elements sharing functionality and styling.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.